giomartinsdev/butecobot-reloaded/MICROSERVICE_GUIDE.md

 ## Overview of the Architecture

-The Chorume Bot ecosystem consists of several microservices that communicate with each other:
+The Buteco Bot ecosystem consists of several microservices that communicate with each other:

 - **Client API**: Manages user information
 - **Balance API**: Handles user balances and transactions